mauleb/react-form/README.md

 }
 ```

-**onChangeFormValid(formValid)**
+**onChange({ formValid, values })**

-This callback function will be called anytime the value of `formValid` changes, regardless of whether a submit event was fired.
+This callback function will be called anytime a form value changes.

+`formValid`: true or false based on all of the nested inputs `error` prop
+`values`: All form values structured based on wrapped input names.

+An example of what this might look like can be seen above

 ## Contributors